 Become idle and stop operation.

-This process yields technical coefficients that are continuously modified over time by the choice of technology, through adoption of distinct technologies rather than section from a continuous set of technologies as in Caparros et al.,( 2015).
-This approach allows us the putty clay literature with the economics of adoption and allow to incorporate political uncertainty that impacts regulations. .
+This process yields technical coefficients that are continuously modified over time by the choice of technology, through adoption of distinct technologies rather than a subset of a continuous set of technologies as in Caparros et al. ( 2015).
+This approach allows us to apply the putty clay literature with the economics of adoption and to incorporate political uncertainty that impacts regulations.
 The assumption that many production units face these alternatives results in a different set of initial coefficients at each point in time.
 This modeling is consistent with the empirical literature that estimates the adoption of discrete technologies and evaluates technological change (Sunding & Zilberman, 2001).

 A firm with the existing technology, i.e., with pollution intensity coefficient β∈0,β and cost intensity coefficient x∈0,x, may continue to operate or adopt a cleaner technology that requires investment per unit of output It>0.
-If the firm makes an investment of It at period t, it reduces its pollution coefficient by a fraction of γ>0 so that the pollution–output coefficient of the modify technology is βm=1-γ⋅β.
+If the firm makes an investment of It at period t, it reduces its pollution coefficient by a fraction of γ>0 so that the pollution–output coefficient of the modified technology is βm=1-γ⋅β.
 The new technology also increases the variable input cost by a fraction ρ≥0 so that the production cost becomes xm=1+ρ⋅x.

 We assume learning-by-doing, which reduces the cost of utilizing the alternative technology (Arrow, 1962).
 Like others in the literature (Torani, Rausser, & Zilberman, 2016; Sagar & Van der Zwaan, 2006), we assume that the cost of alternative technology declines over time.
 Technically, we assume that adoption of the cleaner technology at the second period requires less upfront capital (i.e., I2=1-ωI1, where ω>0), and adopting clean technology in the second period does not change the per-unit production costs (i.e., xm=x).
 For simplicity, we also assume that γ2=γ.